Computer-Programming-B/MicrobitAnimalTracker/README.md

-micro:bit Animal Tracker
+micro:bit Wireless Intruder Alarm
 --------------------
-In this assignment you will program the micro:bit's accelerometer and radio features to make a prototype of a device to help scientists track animals like polar bears to discover how they are being affected by climate change.
+In this assignment you will program the micro:bit to create a wireless intruder alarm that will warn you when someone steps on a home-made pressure sensor.

 You will need a partner.
-One person will program the sending device that would be attached to the animal that was being tracked.
-The other person will program the receiver collects data about the animals movements.
+One person will program their micro:bit to act as the sending device that is triggered by the pressure switch.
+The other person will program the receiver the activates the alarm.
+The alarm could use the speaker to create a sound, or you could trigger an LED.
 In both programs you will need to set the channel to a number from 0 to 83.

-The sending device takes readings from the built-in accelerometer and transmits them by radio.
-The receiver shows the accelerometer readings on the LED display.
-Larger numbers mean quicker movements.
-You can use these numbers to make inferences about an animal's behaviour, for example if it's looking for food, a new habitat or staying in one place to make a home.

 Program requirements
 -----------------
-* Your program must use the micro:bit's sensor and radio features
+* Your program must use the micro:bit's radio features
-* Each person will submit the Python code for their program (either the sender or receiver) and an animated gif showing the two programs running to Google Classroom
+* You will need two micro:bits to complete this project.
+Find a partner.
+Each person will submit the Python code for their program (either the sender or receiver) and an animated gif showing the two programs running to Google Classroom

 Suggested steps to completing this assignment
 ----------